parakalan/parakalan.github.io/_posts/2023-07-01-pauls-commandments.md

 permalink: /pauls-commandments
 ---

 This is a point by point brief of Paul Graham's [Greak Work](http://paulgraham.com/greatwork.html) essay.
 It is the best of his yet, but it is also too long.
 I'm going to revisit it multiple times so I made this summary, using ChatGPT.
 This is not a substitute for the original article.
-This is just to read once every month so I stay in course.
+This is just to read once every month so I stay on course.

 ## Techniques for Doing Great Work